onefoursix/docker-sdc-cdh-centos/resources/hive-conf/readme-hive-conf.txt

-place all the files from the Cloudera hive-client-config in this directory
+place all the Cloudera hive-client-config files in this directory